-Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
+Nature photography is restricted to the use of photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
 The story-telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
-Human elements shall not be present, except where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are in situations depicting natural forces, like hurricanes or tidal waves.
-Scientific bands, scientific tags or radio collars on wild animals are permissible.
-Photographs of human-created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.
+Although species don't have to be identified in the image title, importance is placed on correctly identifying the species depicted, incorrectly identified species may count against your overall score.
+Feel free to reach out to club members in if you need help in identifying species.
+Avoid using overly clever or vague titles while still properly conveying the nature story.

 No techniques that add, relocate, replace, or remove pictorial elements except by cropping are permitted.
-Techniques that enhance the presentation of the photograph without changing the nature story or the pictorial content, or without altering the content of the original scene, are permitted including HDR, focus stacking and dodging/burning.
+Techniques that enhance the presentation of the photograph without changing the nature story or pictorial content, or without altering the content of the original scene, are permitted including HDR, focus stacking and dodging/burning.
 Techniques that remove elements added by the camera, such as dust spots, digital noise, and film scratches, are allowed.
 Stitched images are not permitted.
 All allowed adjustments must appear natural.
 Color images can be converted to grayscale monochrome.
 Infrared images, either direct-captures or derivations, are not allowed.